• Skip to primary navigation

 Chicken and potato curry with rice and red onions in a white plate

-This Indian Chicken Potato Curry has a simple onion base, and is not as creamy as say, Chicken Tikka Masala.
-Most Indians leave these creamy curries for restaurants, and home cooked curries are usually simple and lighter like my Mom's Chicken Curry, Keema Curry, and Shrimp Masala Curry.
+This Indian Chicken Potato Curry has a simple onion base and is not as creamy as Chicken Tikka Masala.
+Most Indians leave these creamy curries for restaurants, and home-cooked curries are usually simple and lighter, like my Mom’s Chicken Curry, Keema Curry, Achari Chicken, and Shrimp Masala Curry.

 Ingredients for Chicken Potato Curry

-Ginger, Garlic, Onion, Cilantro, & Lime Juice- This combination of flavors is very common in many Indian recipes and adds to the fresh, authentic feel of this curry.
+Ginger, Garlic, Onion, Tomato, Cilantro, and lime Juice- This combination of flavors is very common in many Indian recipes and adds to the fresh, authentic feel of this curry.

 Whole Spices- Cardamom, bay leaf, cloves, black peppercorns, and cumin seeds, to be specific.
 Using whole spices adds to the authentic, fresh flavors in the recipe, but if you'd like to simplify it, you can skip using them and instead increase the quantity of Garam Masala.
 If you don't like having whole spices in the final dish but still want the flavors, try adding them to a spice pouch that you can easily remove before serving.